wlady/just-a-test/README.md

 ### Front End ###

 Install virtual host for this app and open it in browser.
 Login page will be shown.
-Use "admin" as login and "admin123" as password.
+Use "admin" as name and "admin123" as password.

 The main page will appear and the latest POIs will be loaded.
 The data updated automatically (once per 10 seconds).